Zeetwo/My-amazon-zeetwo/README.md

+#amazon-demo
-This is my frist Projects
+This is my first repository
+author-Subhankar Ghosh